 - 5.9.2.1 Aerodrome operators should ensure that they develop and promulgate SOP for aerobridges.
 These should include emergency back-off and wind-off procedures.
 Instructions for emergency back-off action should be displayed in the aerobridge cab and in the case of manual wind-off, at the point of operation.
 Depending on each aerobridge, the stowed position should withstand winds of up to 150 km/h and the extended position up to 90 km/h. - 5.9.2.2 Aerobridge should not be left unattended during passenger embarkation or disembarkation.
 In practice, either a member of the cabin crew, ground crew or other nominated person would be in attendance.
 When bridges are not being used for passenger loading or unloading, or required for servicing the aircraft, they should be retracted into their parking box and closed down. - 5.9.2.3 The aerodrome operator should have procedures to ensure the airbridges are parked in fully retracted position prior to aircraft arrival and prior to aircraft departure movement. - 5.9.2.4 The aerodrome operator should have procedures to ensure, during the positioning of the airbridges only the bridge operator is in the bridgehead.
 If vision is restricted, a guide person must be used and is in a position to accurately judge clearances and communicate signals to the driver/operator, or operation is assisted by a video monitoring system. - 5.9.2.5 Aircraft operators are reminded that they are responsible for the security of their aircraft and docked aerobridges make aircraft vulnerable.
-To prevent unauthorised access via aerobridges, airlines should either deploy personnel to control access to their aircraft or remove the aerobridge from it. - 5.9.2.6 The aerodrome operator should have procedures to ensure the aerobdrige is moved slowly to the aircraft cabin access doorsill until the bridge safety bar just touches the aircraft in a manner that prevents damage to aircraft components protruding from the fuselage.
+To prevent unauthorised access via aerobridges, aerodrome operator should either deploy personnel to control access to their aircraft or remove the aerobridge from it. - 5.9.2.6 The aerodrome operator should have procedures to ensure the aerobridge is moved slowly to the aircraft cabin access doorsill until the bridge safety bar just touches the aircraft in a manner that prevents damage to aircraft components protruding from the fuselage.

-- 5.9.2.7 The aircraft passenger door must remain closed until the aerobridge has been correctly docked and must be closed before the bridge is retracted. - 5.9.2.8 If the aerobridge is fitted with devices that prevent operations by unauthorized persons when an operator is not at the controls, the provider should have procedures to ensure such controls are secured. - 5.9.2.9 In the event of an emergency whilst the aircraft is on stand, the aerobridge should remain attached or be re-attached to the aircraft until all passengers and crew have evacuated the aircraft.
+- 5.9.2.7 The aircraft passenger door must remain closed until the aerobridge has been correctly docked and must be closed before the bridge is retracted. - 5.9.2.8 If the aerobridge is fitted with devices that prevent operations by unauthorized persons when an operator is not at the controls, the provider should have procedures to ensure such controls are secured. - 5.9.2.9 In the event of an emergency whilst the aircraft is on stand, the aerobridge should remain attached or be re-attached to the aircraft until all passengers and crew have evacuated the aircraft. - 5.9.2.10 Where equipped, the aerobridge operator must ensure that the auto-leveller is engaged before loading or unloading the aircraft.
+Whenever the aerobridge is docked to the aircraft the auto leveller must remain engaged.
+When not equipped with the auto-leveller, the aerodrome operator must maintain a gap in accordance with No-Touch policy or airline requirement (if applicable).